jojees/project-genesis/k8s/context/CICD Strategy.md

 * **Automation First:** Minimize manual intervention at every stage of the software delivery process.
 * **Infrastructure as Code (IaC):** Manage all infrastructure and configuration declaratively using tools like Ansible and Helm.
+* **Ansible for Automation:** Complex deployment logic is abstracted into declarative Ansible playbooks, making it more readable, portable, and robust.
 * **Version Control as Source of Truth:** Git repositories serve as the single source of truth for both application code and infrastructure configurations.
 * **Shift-Left Security (DevSecOps):** Integrate security scanning and checks early in the development and CI process.
 * **Reproducibility:** Ensure deployments are consistent and repeatable across all environments.